Valivar/valiverfernandes/README.md

-# Jessica Fernandes Portfolio
+# Valivar Fernandes Portfolio

 Welcome to my personal portfolio!
 This portfolio showcases my projects, skills, and experience using React.js and Tailwind CSS.

-Visit the live portfolio: [https://jessicafernandes.vercel.app/](https://jessicafernandes.vercel.app/)
+Visit the live portfolio: [https://valiverfernandes.vercel.app/](https://valiverfernandes.vercel.app/)

 ## About